 In the second half, Chelsea surrendered meekly.
-Jose Mourinho has so often conquered rivals in big matches away from home, but Atletico Madrid beat him at his own game to book a place in the Champions League final on May 24 when it faces Real Madrid.
+Jose Mourinho has so often conquered rivals in big matches away from home, but Atletico Madrid beat him at his own game to book a place in the Champions League final on May 24, where they will face Real Madrid.

 Such moments may come to define some games, but Atletico’s win here was founded on more than a slice of luck.

-The intensity of play was startling, the cohesion of attacking movement too much for the Blues to handle.
-Atleti played with a passion that mirrored that of their coach, Diego Simeone, on the touchline.
+The intensity of their play was startling, the cohesion of their attacking movement too much for the Blues to handle.
+They played with a passion that mirrored that of their coach, Diego Simeone, on the touchline.

 Mourinho could find no answer, not this time.

 Not so special anymore?
-This was Mourinho’s fourth Champions League semifinal defeat in a row, his sixth overall in six attempts to reach the final of Europe’s most prestigious competition.
+This was Mourinho’s fourth Champions League semi-final defeat in a row, his sixth overall in 10 attempts to reach the final of Europe’s most prestigious competition.

-The Portuguese had tried to repeat the formula that worked so well in Sunday’s win at Anfield, starting with six recognized defenders in his side, looking to keep the game tight and exploit any chink in Atletico’s armor.
+The Portuguese had tried to repeat the formula that worked so well in Sunday’s win at Anfield, starting with six recognised defenders in his side, looking to keep the game tight and exploit any chink in Atletico’s armour.

 Eyebrows were raised but the game was going perfectly to Mourinho’s gameplan when Torres fired Chelsea ahead via a deflection in the 36th minute.

-Atletico is the perfect example of a team that is coached to become far more than the sum of its parts.
+Atletico are the perfect example of a team that is coached to become far more than the sum of its parts.